 A Day In Kenya In The Face Of Unemployment

-When the matatu got to the legitimate bus top to load some more passengers, I took the chance to admire the ever-busy team of Kenyans building the nations.
+When the matatu got to the legitimate bus top to load some more passengers, I took the chance to admire the ever-busy team of Kenyans building the nation.
+If you must know, in Kenya, we have nation builders, nation painters, nation supervisors and the nation eaters; choose your spot anytime.
 The conductor jumped off the vehicle even before it stopped and began wooing those at the bus stop.
 Just so you know, a conductor is a walking dictionary of alluring words while taming passengers but a venomous scorpion if you disobey his rules after boarding the vehicle.

-Every bus stop, at least in every major town in Kenya is marked with a minimum of five hawkers.
+But that’s not all; every bus stop, at least in every major town in Kenya is marked with a minimum of five hawkers.
+Also in the group of nation builders.
 These fellows sell everything you forgot to carry from home or buy wherever you shopped last.
-Ask them for fresh drinking water, sweets, toothpicks, pens, handkerchiefs, biscuits, whistles, steering wheel covers and all.
+Ask them for fresh drinking water, sweets, toothpicks, pens, handkerchiefs, biscuits, whistles, fake designer perfumes, steering wheel covers and all.
 They have everything you need in various versions at different cost.
 Given a chance, they would sell you life!

 As usual, the manamba approached her seeking to help her board the vehicle, a fierce frisk of her hand made it clear his charm wasn’t up to task.
-Her preferred destination was different destination anyway.
-He pointed at a vehicle sinfully packed in front of us without bothering to help her with the luggage; something between death of chivalry and the art of minding ones business.
-The mama strode off towards the vehicle stirring the heart of the conductor in charge of the other vehicle.
+Her preferred destination was different anyway.
+He pointed at a vehicle sinfully packed in front of us without bothering to help her with the luggage; something between death of chivalry and the art of never giving a f*** about other’s business.
+The mama strode off towards the vehicle stirring the heart of the conductor in charge.

 What Kind Of Employment Is Missing In Kenya?